Dungeness Crab (Metacarcinus magister)

 Dungeness crab (photo credit: Lauren Rice)

-Female Dungeness crab apron (photo credit: Lauren Rice)
+Dungeness crab face (photo credit: Alex Bosse)

 Description: The Dungeness crab is a popular food harvested along the Oregon coast.
 Dungeness crabs have a purple-brown carapace (the hard shell on their back).
 The rest of their body, including their undersides and claws, is yellow.
+The front half of their carapace is lined with 10 spikes on each side with the 10th being much larger and at its widest point.

 Habitat: Found from Alaska to California, Dungeness crabs live in the intertidal zone amongst eelgrass or on top of sandy or muddy surfaces, and they’re also occasionally seen in Haystack Rock’s tide pools.
-In these habitats,
+In these habitats, they often burry themselves in the sand or under rocks.

 Tide Pool Tidbits:

-• 25% of a Dungeness crab’s weight is edible “meat,” which is one of the highest ratios found across crab species.
+25% of a Dungeness crab’s weight is edible “meat,” which is one of the highest ratios found across crab species.

-• When Dungeness crabs are cooked, their shells become a bright orange color.
+When Dungeness crabs are cooked, their shells become a bright orange color.

-• Crabs are a type of decapod, meaning they have ten legs: eight used for walking, and two equipped with claws on the end for grabbing.
+Crabs are a type of decapod, meaning they have ten legs: eight used for walking, and two equipped with claws on the end for grabbing.